-At the end of the first quarter the Bulls trailed the Huskies 7-0, but had the ball on their own 40 yard line with 2nd and short only to once again fall short on third down.
+At the end of the first quarter the Bulls trailed the Huskies 7-0, but had the ball on their own 40 yard line.
+Once again a Bulls drive stalled out on third down.

-With 4:19 remaining in the first half the Bulls defense had UConn locked at 3rd and 3, Kirk Livingstone came up with the big play and held the Huskies to no gain to force the punt.
-Jordan Cronkrite broke off back-to-back runs of 15 and 14 yards, then Barnett found Mitchell Wilcox twice as well as Darnell Salomon once for the Bulls first red zone trip.
+With 4:19 remaining in the first half the Bulls defense had UConn handcuffed at 3rd and 3, Kirk Livingstone came up with the big play and held the Huskies to no gain to force the punt.
+Jordan Cronkrite broke off back-to-back runs of 15 and 14 yards, then Barnett found Mitchell Wilcox twice, as well as Darnell Salomon once for the Bulls first trip to the red zone.
 True Freshman dynamo Johnny Ford toted the rock 15 yards on the next play and punched in the touchdown to even the score at seven all.

 The Bulls came out red-hot to open the second half, Barnett hit Randall St. Felix for a 75 yard touchdown on the first play of the third quarter to give USF its first lead of the contest.
 The Bulls defense stepped it up and forced a three and out on the following UConn possession.
 The tables seemingly had officially turned in the Bulls favor…